Neotron-Compute/Neotron-Pico-BIOS/README.md

     user@host ~/neotron-os $ arm-none-eabi-objcopy -O binary ./target/thumbv6m-none-eabi/release/flash1002 ../neotron-pico-bios/src/thumbv6m-none-eabi-flash1002-libneotron_os.bin
     ```

-5. Power on your Neotron Pico into bootloader mode by applying 12V, holding down
+6. Power on your Neotron Pico into bootloader mode by applying 12V, holding down
    the "BOOTSEL" button on the Raspberry Pi Pico and then and tapping the On/Off
    button on the Neotron.

-   If you don't put the RP2040 into bootloader mode then when `probe-run` resets
+   If you don't put the RP2040 into bootloader mode then when `probe-rs` resets
    the chip after programming, the firmware will detect it has had an incomplete
    reset and cause a full reset.
 This makes the video output more reliable, but
-   the full reset will immediately disconnect `probe-run` so you won't see any
+   the full reset will immediately disconnect `probe-rs` so you won't see any
    log messages.
 Booting the RP2040 in USB bootloader mode avoids this issue by
-   making the `probe-run` triggered reset look more like a full reset.
+   making the `probe-rs` triggered reset look more like a full reset.

 7. Build and load the Neotron BIOS, and view the debug output stream, with `cargo run --release`.